I’m sure all of you have heard about the Keto Diet before; it’s been around for a long time and absolutely has a ton of

-My schedule was pretty simple; I would go to work, come home and train 3 days a week.
+My schedule was pretty simple; I would go to work, come home and lift weights 3 days a week.
 My workouts were very basic; I was Squatting 3 days a week, benching twice, deadlifting and pressing once, and of course, rows and pull-ups.

 After every workout, I would take my Prowler (Weighted Sled) and push it 10 times, about 40 yards each push.
-This was the setup that allowed me to lose 40 pounds in 2 months with my incredible keto diet progress.
+This was the setup that allowed me to drop 40 pounds in 2 months with my incredible keto diet progress.

 Keto Diet Plan To Lose 40 Pounds

 The whole time I was doing this setup, along with working 40 hours at a physically demanding job, I was doing the Keto Diet.

 My diet was really simple and didn’t require any fancy keto recipes; I ate eggs, bacon; salads with cheese, salami and Italian dressing, and a bunch more!

 I was never hungry, had tons of energy, and had no problem getting through my workouts and cardio.
 My mind was clear, and I didn’t crash at the end of the day.

 I remember that first week I lost almost 8 lbs just from water weight and some fat.
 It was the quickest my weight ever dropped, and I was hooked!

-As the diet went along, I never weighed or measured a single thing I ate.
+As my keto diet went along, I never weighed or measured a single thing I ate.
 I just made sure I ate higher fat levels for energy, protein took care of itself, and I ate no more than 30 grams of carbs per day.